William Grimes (journalist)

-William H. "Biff" Grimes (born July 25, 1950) is an American food writer, former magazine writer, culture reporter, theater columnist, restaurant critic, book reviewer and a current obituary writer for The New York Times.
+William H. "Biff" Grimes (born July 25, 1950) is an American food writer, magazine writer, culture reporter, theater columnist, restaurant critic, book reviewer and obituary writer for The New York Times.
 He is the author of four books on food and drink in the United States, including the recent work Appetite City: A Culinary History of New York.

 Early life and education

 Grimes was born in Houston, Texas.
-In 1973, he obtained a B. A. in English from Indiana University Bloomington where he graduated with honors.
-In 1974, he received a M. A. in English from the University of Chicago and in 1982 earned his Ph.D. in comparative literature.
+In 1973, he obtained a Bachelor of Arts degree in English from Indiana University Bloomington, where he graduated with honors.
+In 1974, he received a Master of Arts in English from the University of Chicago and in 1982 earned his Ph.D. in comparative literature.
 He also received a Whiting Fellowship.

 Career

 In April 1999, Grimes was named restaurant critic at The New York Times.
 Prior, he served as a reporter in the style department, where he wrote in the dining section since September 1997.
 From October 1991 until September 1997 he worked as a reporter on the cultural desk where he reviewed independent film, visual art, and books.

 Grimes joined The New York Times in May 1989 as a story editor and writer.
 Before working for The Times, he was the executive editor for Avenue Magazine from September 1986 to May 1989 while also contributing to The New York Times Magazine.

-He was a copy editor for Esquire from April 1984 to September 1986.
+He was a copy editor for Esquire magazine from April 1984 to September 1986.
 He also wrote on cocktails for the magazine.

-From April 1980 to April 1984, he was associate editor of Macmillan Publishing where he worked to translate the Great Soviet Encyclopedia into English.
+From April 1980 to April 1984, he was associate editor of Macmillan Publishing, where he worked to translate the Great Soviet Encyclopedia into English.

-Grimes features prominently in the 2017 documentary, Obit, about the New York Times obituaries desk.
+Grimes features prominently in the 2017 documentary Obit, about the New York Times obituaries desk.

 Awards and honors

-In 1998, Grimes was nominated for a James Beard Foundation award for his work on a Dining article titled, "Is America Ready for Bunny Ragout?"
+In 1998, Grimes was nominated for a James Beard Foundation award for his work on a Dining article titled "Is America Ready for Bunny Ragout?"
 In 1993, he was awarded the Press Club of Long Island award for his reporting for "Who Painted this Picture?"